 You can deduct most closing costs over the life of your refinance.
-This means that if you refinance your mortgage to a 15-year term, you must spread your deductions between 15 years of tax returns.
+This means that if you refinance your mortgage to a 15-year term, you must spread your deductions over 15 years of tax returns.
 Let’s take a look at how this works in practice.

 You may deduct the interest paid on your refinanced loan as long as you meet the criteria laid out above.
 You can claim the deduction every year that you make payments on your loan.
 However, you can only deduct the interest that you paid during that year.
 For example, you might pay $1,000 on your mortgage loan during the 2020 tax year, but you can only deduct $1,000 from your taxes.
 This means that as your loan gets closer to maturity, you’ll be able to claim less and less in interest deductions because more of your payments go toward the principal.

 Not sure how much money you paid in interest this year?
 Your mortgage lender will send you a document called Form 1098 at the beginning of each new tax year.
 This is your Mortgage Interest Statement, and it tells you exactly how much you paid in interest.
 You don’t need to include a copy of your Form 1098 with your tax return, but your lender is responsible for forwarding the IRS a copy.
 If you don’t receive a Form 1098 by mail or you have questions about the balance on your statement, contact your lender.